Gazulu Lakshminarasu Chetty

-Gazulu Lakshminarasu Chetty CSI (1806–1868) was an Indian merchant and political activist who founded the Madras Native Association, one of the earliest Indian political associations, and the first Indian-owned newspaper in Madras, The Crescent.
+Gazulu Lakshminarasu Chetty CSI (Telugu: గాజుల లక్ష్మీనరసు శెట్టి; 1806–1868) was an Indian merchant and political activist who founded the Madras Native Association, one of the earliest Indian political associations, and the first Indian-owned newspaper in Madras, The Crescent.
 He was also the second Indian to be appointed a member of the Madras Legislative Council, succeeding V. Sadagopacharlu on his death.

-Gazulu Chetty was born in 1806 to a wealthy indigo merchant Sidhulu Chetty in Madras.
+Lakshminarasu Chetty was born in 1806 to a wealthy indigo merchant Sidhulu Chetty in Madras.
 On completion of his initial education, Chetty entered the family trade and succeeded as a businessman.
 He entered politics and devoted money for social and philanthropic causes.
-He was instrumental in establishment and Founding of the Mysore Kingdom after interceding with the British East India Company to honour their commitment and upon successfully installing His Royal Highness Majesty Sir KrishnaRaja Wodeyar as King of Mysore.